molecularwebxr/molecularweb/CONTRIBUTION_GUIDE.md

 Interested in contributing?
-MoleculARweb is an open-source project with the goal of making chemistry and biology education available to anyone, anywhere, through augmented reality.
+MoleculARweb is an open-source project with the goal of making chemistry and biology education available to everyone, everywhere, through augmented reality.

 ## Get Help or Ask a Question